 AP VoteCast: Minnesota voters sour on state of nation

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 36% of Minnesota voters said the U.S. is on the right track and 64% of voters said it is headed in the wrong direction.
+The race between President Donald Trump and Biden concluded Tuesday in a deeply divided nation struggling with a once-in-a-century pandemic and a severe economic downturn.
+AP VoteCast found that nearly 4 in 10 Minnesota voters said the U.S. is on the right track and 6 in 10 said it is headed in the wrong direction.

-Minnesota hasn’t voted for a Republican presidential candidate since Richard Nixon nearly a half century ago.
-Trump narrowly lost the state to Hillary Clinton in 2016, but has vowed to win it this time and capture its 10 electoral votes.

-The Democrats are hoping to build on success in the 2018 midterm when they picked up support in Iron Range mining towns, where voters had been trending Republican, and other rural, working-class areas.

 FACING THE PANDEMIC